collective/collective.castle/README.txt

 1.2 - 2010-08-09

-    - Refactor login/logout methods, [kiorky]
+    - Refactor login/logout methods. [kiorky]
     - SECURITY FIX: ensure we are well loggued out from CAS and plone on logout from plone. [kiorky]
     - Merge of the properlogout branch made by kiorky [encolpe]